VershimaKwaghshi/take-profit/content/learning/funded-capital.md

 Funded capital is an active trading account provided by Take Profit.

-It is not a prize or a cash payout.
+It is not a prize or a cash payment.

-Instead, it is company capital that a qualified trader is trusted to manage in the financial markets.
+It is company trading capital that traders use to participate in the financial markets.

-The trader focuses on making trading decisions while Take Profit provides the trading capital.
+The trader focuses on trading while Take Profit provides the capital.

 ---